-One of the biggest differences I’ve observed between Arts and Business is the continued audacity of the business mindset.
+One of the biggest differences I’ve observed between the Arts and business is the continued audacity of the business mindset.
 While art sends shockwaves through our culture now and again (e..g.
 Lady Gaga’s meat suit; Little Nas X, anything Banksy), big business has not only penetrated our government, it controls much of our personal lives (e.g. banking, employment, even our non-profits!).

-But artists can not master the Sustainability Cycle without understanding how authenticity alters their perception.
+But no one can master the Sustainability Cycle without understanding how authenticity alters their perception.
 To demonstrate, we’re going to create something out of nothing!
 How do you do that?
 Well...define something...then define nothing.
 Beauty is, after all, in the eye of the beholder right?
 I’m talking about how perception shapes reality.

 Perception changes when we see the unthinkable happen.
 Remember when Apple commercials told us we would one day have phones that would fit into our pockets?
 Inconceivable!
 A black man for president?
 Never!
 Advertising hacking our personal information?
 It can't be.
 And even now we forget the impossible is happening every day via AI, VR, AR...OMG.
 LOL.

-Authenticity is the most potent force behind perception.
-How do you measure authenticity?
-It starts with an honest examination of goals.
+The purpose of this stage is to identify the conflict that is causing discomfort.
+Let's start with an honest examination of goals.
 Whose demands are you prioritizing and why?
 Are you seeking enrichment or approval?
 The difference between the two will foreshadow your sustainability: either you have something, or you are applying marketing techniques to nothing.

-After all, where do you want to meet people - in your reality or theirs?
-Are you only trying to fulfill someone else’s expectations or are you serving your honest self?
+After all, where do you want to meet people - in their reality or yours?
+Are you only trying to fulfill someone else’s expectations or are you serving your true self?
 The answer is less cut and dry than it sounds.
 Consider those who populate the outskirts of the mainstream (oftentimes artists!).
 It can be an attractive idea to please the people who have the power to help you escape the fringe.

 Forget what people have told you or trends in the industry - if you are not open to the unthinkable, you won’t recognize the opportunity to make nothing into something.
 When decision-making is driven by the desire for approval, it closes the door to possibility.

-The pre-occupation of always having to please others is exhausting.
-The Sustainability Cycle reminds us to stay open to possibility without compromise.
-Change is scary, unknown, unthinkable, and essential to life.
-Change is what made your nothing into something, and will continue to do so….repeating Exploration, Inclusion, and Evolution over and over again.
+This what big business has mastered.
+They don't stop to question, they adapt, fast.
+Change is scary.
+But change is what made your nothing into something, and will continue to do so….repeating Exploration, Inclusion, and Evolution over and over again.

 Emileena is writing a book on artist development called ANOTHER WAY.
 Join the community by attending a monthly Meetup (it's free!).